-CHIP PERINATE NEWBORN HEAL TH BENEFITS COVERED SERVICE LIMITATIONS INPATIENT GENERAL ACUTE AND INPATIENT REHABILITATION HOSPITAL SERVICES Covered services include, but are not limited to, the following: Hospital-provided Physician or Provider services Semi-private room and board (or private if medically necessary as certified by attending) General nursing care Special duty nursing when medically necessary ICU and services Patient meals and special diets Operating, recovery and other treatment rooms Anesthesia and administration (facility technical component) Surgical dressings, trays, casts, splints Drugs, medications and biologicals Blood or blood products that are not provided free-of-charge to the patient and their administration X-rays, imaging and other radiological tests (facility technical component) Laboratory and pathology services (facility technical component) Machine diagnostic tests (EEGs, EKGs, etc.) Oxygen services and inhalation therapy Radiation and chemotherapy Access to DSHS-designated Level III perinatal centers or Hospitals meeting equivalent levels of care In-network or out-of-network facility and Physician services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by cesarean section.
-Hospital, physician and related medical services, such as anesthesia, associated with dental care.
+CHIP PERINATE NEWBORN HEALTH BENEFITS COVERED SERVICE LIMITATIONS INPATIENT GENERAL ACUTE AND INPATIENT REHABILITATION HOSPITAL SERVICES Covered services include, but are not limited to, the following: Hospital-provided physician or provider services Semi-private room and board (or private if medically necessary as approved by attending) General nursing care Special duty nursing when medically necessary ICU and services Patient meals and special diets Operating, recovery, and other treatment rooms Anesthesia and administration (facility technical component) Surgical dressings, trays, casts, splints Drugs, medications, and biologicals Blood or blood products that are not provided free of charge to the patient and their administration X-rays, imaging, and other radiological tests (facility technical component) Laboratory and pathology services (facility technical component) Machine diagnostic tests (EEGs, EKGs, etc.) Oxygen services and inhalation therapy Radiation and chemotherapy Access to DSHS-designated Level III perinatal centers or Hospitals meeting equivalent levels of care In-network or out-of-network facility and physician services for a mother and her newborn(s) for at least 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by cesarean section Hospital, physician, and related medical services, such as Requires authorization for non-emergency care and care following stabilization of an emergency condition.
+Requires authorization for innetwork or out-of-network facility and physician services for a mother and her newborn(s) after 48 hours following an uncomplicated vaginal delivery and after 96 hours following an uncomplicated delivery by cesarean section.
+Drugs, medications, and biologicals Blood or blood products that are not provided free of charge to the patient and their administration X-rays, imaging, and other radiological tests (facility technical component) Laboratory and pathology services (facility technical component) Machine diagnostic tests (EEGs, EKGs, etc.) Oxygen services and inhalation therapy Radiation and chemotherapy Access to DSHS-designated Level III perinatal centers or Hospitals meeting equivalent levels of care In-network or out-of-network facility and physician services for a mother and her newborn(s) for at least 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by cesarean section